GusRosanioSr/Order-Program/README.md

 The Final file is LinkedListDemo.cpp.
 This file puts to use most of the functionality of Order and Orders, but there is always room for improvement :).

+NOTE: Microsoft Visual Studio was used to create this prject.
+As a result there are many VS files.
+If you do not wish to use VS, jsut download the .h and .cpp files seperatly and use whatever IDE you wish.